 The distance for the trip is the same, but the time changes dramatically as you swap between the three.
 The amount of work has a huge impact on how long it can take, which is why it’s beneficial to start with that first.

-Many teams estimate by time (it’s the natural thing to do), but be warned!
+Many teams estimate a feature or larger agile project by time (it’s the natural thing to do), but be warned!
 They’ll often meticulously plan to complete something according to the car’s projected time, and end up finishing a project as if they rode a bicycle over the finish line.
 Then stakeholders are unhappy and the backlog grows.

 Estimating by effort is more abstract, but it also lets you prioritize and plan better.